plone/training/docs/voltoaddons/05-objectwidget-block-edit.md

 ```{image} _static/table-column-with-text-align.png
 ```

-We could say it's done for now... but let's go some steps further and explore how to further enhance this add-on's reusability and extensibility.
+We could say it's done for now, but let's go further and explore how to enhance this add-on's reusability and extensibility.

 [volto-blocks-form]: https://github.com/eea/volto-blocks-form
 [volto-object-widget]: https://github.com/eea/volto-object-widget